-FIGURE 4: Histograms of the occurrence of days versus the observation height of the EEJ in the start hour
+FIGURE 4: Histograms of the occurrence of days versus the observation height of the EEJ in the start hour, with data RESCO

 In general, the heights of the start of the EEJ during the winter and during the summer peak between 99 and 102 km.
 During the equinox days, the heights peak between 102 and 105 km.